DFHack/dfhack/docs/plugins/autohauler.rst

 Tags:
 :dfhack-keybind:`autohauler`

+:index:`Automatically manage hauling labors.
-Automatically manage hauling labors.
-Similar to `autolabor`, but instead of managing all labors, ``autohauler`` only addresses hauling labors, leaving the assignment of skilled labors entirely up to you.
+<autohauler; Automatically manage hauling labors.>` Similar to `autolabor`, but
+instead of managing all labors, ``autohauler`` only addresses hauling labors, leaving the assignment of skilled labors entirely up to you.
 You can use the in-game `manipulator` UI or an external tool like Dwarf Therapist to do so.

 Idle dwarves who are not on active military duty will be assigned the hauling labors; everyone else (including those currently hauling) will have the hauling